 Step 4.
 Choose An Relevant iCloud Backup File

 It is important to allow the program to access your iCloud account to search for available backup files.
 Once you log into the account, iMyFone D-Back will scan for available backup files and lists them in order.
-You will also see the file size along with the date of creation of the backup.
+You will also see the file size along with the date of the creation of the backup.
 From the available list, you can choose the preferable backup file from which you wish to recover the notes.
-After making the selection, press "Next" button at the bottom of the window.
+After making the selection, press the "Next" button at the bottom of the window.

 Step 5.
 Choose and Recover Notes from iCloud